 CFCG's Community Grant Program

-Our community grant program accepts applications for projects designed to improve the quality of life in Central Georgia, specifically the 16 counties we serve.
+Our community grant program accepts applications for projects designed to improve the quality of life in Central Georgia, specifically the 20 counties we serve.
 Priority is given to projects that reach a broad segment of the community, address needs that are not met by existing services, are innovative, encourage matching gifts and collaborations, yield substantial benefit for the resources invested, and encourage self-help and/or self-sufficiency on the part of disadvantaged or disabled individuals.
-The Board of Directors of the Community Foundation is responsible for reviewing these grant applications and allocating proceeds from these Unrestricted Funds.

 Barnesville-Lamar Community Foundation's Grant Program